bothemasterofall/pi_calc/README.md

+# Pi Calculator

-This repo contains 3 sub-programs I wrote during college to calculate pi by taking the sum of the following function from 0 to 1.
+This repo contains 3 sub-programs I wrote during college to learn about parallel computing.
+The 3 programs calculate pi by taking the sum of the following function on the interval of 0 to 1 inclusive.

-f(x) = 1/(1+x^2)
+`f(x) = 1/(1+x^2)`

-I use omp, mpi, and a combination of both in the 3 sub dirs.
+The 3 sub dirs perform this operation using OMP, MPI, and a combination of both.